- Career Highlights

 - Leader of the Jeannie Gagné Band

-- Directs the music program and choir of the First Unitarian Universalist Society of Middleborough, Massachusetts
+- Directs the music program and choir of the First Unitarian Universalist Society of Middleborough, MA

-- Performances with Penn and Teller, Frankie Paul, Talking Drums, the Poppies (Sony Music)
+- Performances with Penn and Teller, Frankie Paul, Stan Strickland, Jason Shelton, Talking Drums, George Duke, Penn & Teller, and the Poppies (Sony Music)

 - Appearances on All Things Considered (NPR) and the CBS Evening News